-Two hours after his arrival, Mr. G's heart rate decreased to 30 to 40 bpm sinus bradycardia, with a QTc within normal range for gender and heart rate.
-BP, Spo2, and temperature remained within normal parameters.
-All previously collected lab test results were within normal limits and the drugs-ofabuse urine (DAU) screen was negative for toxicology.
+Two hours after his arrival, Mr. G's heart rate decreased to 30 to 40 bpm (sinus bradycardia), with a QTc interval within normal range.
+BP, Sp02, and temperature remained within normal parameters.
+All previously collected lab test results were within normal limits and the drugs-of-abuse urine (DAU) screen was negative for toxicology.